lbmerchant93/fitlit-starter-kit/README.md

 ## About The Project

 FitBook is a fitness application designed to be used with various devices.
+We were tasked with taking large data files and connecting them via javaScript in order to create relatable, presentable information.
 The repository demonstrates:
   * expanded implementation of ES6 (syntax and prototype methods)
   * SRP and DRY code
   * accounting for multiple device sizes by utilizing responsive layout/design